-Standard Safety provides details of developments which affect the shipping industry and information about the LP department’s activities and how members may benefit from them.
+The Loss Prevention (LP) department continuously monitors developments which affect the shipping industry and the club’s members.
+Best guidance practices are distributed through the club’s Standard Safety and LP publications.
 It is the main means for the LP team to get its message to the members and the wider industry as a whole.

-In this section you can view and download Standard Safety publications.
+In this section you can view and download LP publications.
 To search previous years, please use the quick links on the right.

 Standard Safety: Seafarer Wellbeing, October 2018